Active View Selection with Perturbed Gaussian Ensemble for Tomographic Reconstruction: Experiments

 \subsubsection{Tomographic Reconstruction.}

 \Cref{tab:comp_3d} presents the quantitative results of 3D tomographic reconstruction across various active view selection strategies.
 Our approach demonstrates superior performance in both synthetic and real-world scenarios.
 In terms of 3D PSNR, our method surpasses the second-best baseline by margins of up to 0.68 dB on synthetic data and 0.22 dB on real-world data.
 Notably, FisherRF underperforms FPS under the synthetic 24-view setting.
 This degradation stems from FisherRF’s diagonal approximation of the Fisher Information Matrix.
 In X-ray imaging, strongly coupled Gaussians along projection rays violate this assumption, yielding severely biased information gain estimates.
 Qualitatively, as illustrated in \cref{fig:comp1}, our method yields the most visually accurate reconstructions, faithfully preserving fine structural details, significantly suppressing boundary artifacts and background noise.
+We also evaluated our approach on sparser-view settings (6/8/12/16 views).
+As shown in \cref{tab:comp_2d}, ours consistently maintains superior performance.